AndrewFromMelbourne/raspidmx/README.md

 There are a number of APIs available for the Raspberry Pi that can make use of the computers GPU.
 These include OpenMAX, Open GL ES(1 and 2) and OpenVG.
-The has short examples for theses and other APIs.
-They can be found in /opt/vc/src/hello_pi/.
+The raspberrypi/firmware repository has short examples for theses and other APIs.
+They can be found in /opt/vc/src/hello_pi/ on the Raspbian 'wheezy' image.
 Among these examples is a program called hello_dispmanx.
 It is a very small example of the Dispmanx windowing system.
 Apart from this:-

 https://github.com/raspberrypi/firmware/tree/master/opt/vc/src/hello_pi/hello_dispmanx

 example, there is very little documentation available for this API.
-Hopefully these programs can be used as a starting point.
+There are snippets of information on the Raspberry Pi forum, but I have not found a single place with detailed information on DispmanX.
+Hopefully these programs can be used as a starting point for anyone wanting to make use of DispmanX.

+The programs demonstrate layers with the following types: RGB565 (16 bit), RGB888 (24 bit), RGBA16 (16 bit with transparency) and RGBA32
+(32 bit with transparency)

 test_pattern
 ------------